-Bananas contain small amounts of inulin.
+Bananas are rich in fiber.
+They also contain vitamins, minerals, and small amounts of inulin.

-Whole oats are a very healthy grain with prebiotic benefits.
+Whole oats are a healthy grain with prebiotic benefits.
 They contain large amounts of beta-glucan fiber, as well as some resistant starch.

 Whole oats are a grain rich in beta-glucan fiber.
-They increase healthy gut bacteria, improve blood sugar control and may reduce cancer risk.
+They increase healthy gut bacteria, improve blood sugar control, and may reduce cancer risk.

 Apples are rich in pectin fiber.
 Pectin promotes healthy gut bacteria and helps decrease harmful bacteria.

-Konjac root, also known as elephant yam, is a tuber often used as a dietary supplement for its health benefits.
+Konjac root, also known as elephant yam, is a tuber — or a vegetable grown underground, like the potato.